zxlooong/hdcookbook/trunk/contrib/jsse_encapsulation/README.txt

 9. javax.net.ssl.HttpsURLConnection is supported, but you need create a wrapper class by yourself.

-javax.net.ssl.HttpsURLConnection is created via classes, which are bot part of the javax.net.ssl package.
-The HttpsURLConnection is create either via java.net.URL.openConnection() or via javax.microedition.io.Connector.
+javax.net.ssl.HttpsURLConnection is created via java.net.URL class,
+and this library does not provide wrapper for the java.net.URL.

-In both cases the instance of the javax.net.ssl.HttpsURLConnection is created.
-It does cause any linking problem unless you cat it to the javax.net.ssl.HttpsURLConnection to access HttpsURLConnection functionality.
+The java.net.URL.openConnection() creates a instance of the javax.net.ssl.HttpsURLConnection.

+It does not cause any linking problem unless you cast it to the javax.net.ssl.HttpsURLConnection to access HttpsURLConnection functionality.
-This behavior is not controlled by the library.

-To avoid the casting to the javax.net.ssl.HttpsURLConnection, you can use create a instance com.hdcookbook.contrib.jsse.HttpsURLConnection passing javax.net.ssl.HttpsURLConnection as constructor parameter and access javax.net.ssl.HttpsURLConnection using com.hdcookbook.contrib.jsse.HttpsURLConnection methods.
+To avoid the casting to the javax.net.ssl.HttpsURLConnection, you can create a instance com.hdcookbook.contrib.jsse.HttpsURLConnection.

+For example:
+  import com.hdcookbook.contrib.jsse.HttpsURLConnection;

+  ...

+  HttpsURLConnection https = new HttpsURLConnection(<your url>.openConnection());

+Using created instance of com.hdcookbook.contrib.jsse.HttpsURLConnection you can access javax.net.ssl.HttpsURLConnection functionality including functionality inherited from the java.net.HttpURLConnection.

 JSSE 1.0.3 Support
 ------------------

-The JSSE 1.0.3 is subset of the Security OP JSSE 1.0 byt because the library implements full set of the Security OP JSSE 1.0 your application compilation can pass even if your are using API, which is not defined in the JSSE 1.0.3.
+The JSSE 1.0.3 is subset of the Security OP JSSE 1.0 but because the library implements full set of the Security OP JSSE 1.0 your application compilation can pass even if your are using API, which is not defined in the JSSE 1.0.3.
 As result these methods will throw UnsupportedOperationException at run-time.

-In futurewe are going to create JSSE 1.0.3 wrapper library for the application, whihc want to use JSSE 1.0.3 API only.
+In future we are going to create JSSE 1.0.3 wrapper library for the application, which want to use JSSE 1.0.3 API only.